Best Hot Wheels sets for 5 year olds displayed on a colorful toy-style background with tracks, garages, loops, and cars.

 Best for: A big birthday or holiday gift

-Worth knowing: it is large and costs more than the other sets here, and it makes the most sense for a child who already plays with Hot Wheels often rather than as a first introduction to the brand.
+Skip it if your child is just getting started with Hot Wheels.
+It is large and makes the most sense for a child who already plays with the brand often, not as a first introduction to it.

 Buying Guide: How to Choose the Best Hot Wheels Set for a 5-Year-Old